designhawk/astro-micro-portfolio/src/content/projects/Futurense/index.md

 ![Performance Optimization Results](https://images.prismic.io/designhawk/ZqFb8x5LeNNTxeKK_Screenshot2024-07-25003911.png?auto=format,compress)

 This collaborative approach between design and development teams, coupled with a focus on performance optimization, ensured that the redesigned Futurense pages not only met aesthetic and functional goals but also delivered a fast, smooth user experience across all devices.

+## Nikhil Kamath's Website Design Feedback

+Nikhil Kamath, Co-Founder of Zerodha and investor-mentor to Raghav, Co-Founder of Futurense, recently reviewed our website design.
+As both an investor and mentor, Kamath's opinion carries significant weight.
+He commended the overall aesthetic appeal of the site but suggested infusing more of the Godfather brand essence.

 ## Impact